topel/audioset-convnext-inf/README.md

 `[  0 137 151] Speech; Music; Ukulele; `

+## Evaluate a checkpoint on the balanced and the test subsets of AudioSet

+You can retrieve the results afore-mentioned with this script: `evaluate_convnext_on_audioset.py`

+The sbatch script is provided: `scripts/5_evaluate_convnext_on_audioset.sbatch`

+It loads the checkpoint and run it on a single GPU.
+It should take a few minutes to run and get the metric results in the log file.

 ## Citation

 If you find this work useful, please consider citing our paper, to be presented at INTERSPEECH 2023: